Skip to main content

 For women in perimenopause and menopause, hormonal therapy addresses the decline in estrogen and progesterone.
 This can alleviate debilitating symptoms like hot flashes, night sweats, vaginal dryness, and mood swings.
 Increasingly, the role of testosterone in female health is also being recognized.

-Low-dose can improve libido, energy levels, mood, and cognitive function.
+Low-dose testosterone therapy for women can improve libido, energy levels, mood, and cognitive function.
 It is often prescribed alongside estrogen and progesterone to create a more comprehensive hormonal support strategy.
 The protocols are highly individualized, with dosages tailored to the specific needs and sensitivities of each woman.
 Progesterone is particularly important for women who still have their uterus, as it protects the uterine lining from the proliferative effects of estrogen.

 Comparing Lifestyle and Clinical Interventions for Hormonal Health